alipannu12121/icp/intl.en-US/Before ICP Filing/Overview.md

  **Note:**

 -   You cannot apply for service identification numbers for pay-as-you-go instances.
--   For more information about public network bandwidth, see [Overview of configuration changes](https://help.aliyun.com/document_detail/25437.html).
+-   For more information about public network bandwidth, see [Overview of configuration changes](https://help.aliyun.com/document_detail/25437.html) \(available in Chinese only\).

  |[ECS](https://help.aliyun.com/document_detail/87190.html)|5 for each instance|
 |Web Hosting| -   The instance is located in Mainland China.